Buying & Selling Businesses

 - you have had professional advice about your lease obligations;

 - you can meet your obligations; and

-- the landlord has made any other agreements or representations to you and the details of them.
+- the landlord has made any other agreements or representations to you and if so their details.

-We ensure that the tenant’s disclosure statement is served on the landlord within seven days after you have received the landlord’s disclosure statement
+- the tenant’s disclosure statement is provided to the landlord within seven days after you have received the landlord’s disclosure statement.

-We negotiate with the landlord as required (e.g. ground rules for rent increases, interest rates, number and period of options), witnessing your signature and facilitating registration of the lease with NSW Land Registry Services.
+We negotiate with the landlord as required (e.g. ground rules for rent increases, interest rates, number and period of options, period within which tenant can exercise option), witnessing your signature and facilitating registration of the lease with NSW Land Registry Services.